Last update of this page: March 23, 2026

 calls "unprivileged proot builds".

-in CrayEnv or LUMI/23.09 or later.
+in CrayEnv or LUMI/23.09 or later or the PRoot module.
 The SingularityCE user guide

 mentions several restrictions of this process.